Divan4ik/udacity-fend/5. Feed Reader Testing/README.md

 ## Testing

-All tests runned with in application in `index.html`. here is the list oof user features of freamwork:
+All tests run with in application in `index.html`. here is the list of used features of framework:

 * beforeAll
 * afterAll